You Don’t Have to be Rich, To be my Swirl

 Rich Farm Ice Cream, Oxford

 November 27, 2010

 As I was happily going along eating up delicious ice cream listed as “the best” by Jane and Michael Stern in their Roadfood book, I kept getting comments on Twitter and this site as well as emails alerting me to some place called Rich Farm in Oxford.
 I made a mental note of it but didn’t really think much about it until I was nearing the end of the Roadfood list and decided to expand my butterfat horizons and try to track down all the homemade ice cream joints in the state.

 My second clue to the greatness of Rich Farm was their menu and prices.
-Holy cow, this is almost certainly the cheapest place on the entire list of 30 or so the Sterns and I have compiled.
+Holy cow, this is almost certainly one of the cheapest ice cream places in the state.
 Can you believe these prices?
 Heck, it’s almost cheaper for us to drive all the way out to Oxford for a single scoop and home again than to go to the places nearer my home, even when considering gas prices.
-(And by the way, if I were to do that I’d be sure to do it on a Saturday so I can go back to Oxford’s Cavalry Brewing (CTMQ’s visit here) which make some of the best beer in the state.
-Y’know, I’d be a fat mess if I lived in Oxford.)

 The most expensive cone/cup is $4.85!
 That’s what a small costs elsewhere.
 The cups you see in the pictures are the smalls – for $2.85.
 Fantastic.

 Yes, the serving sizes were comparable to all the other homey farmstand ice cream places as well; just half the price.
 “Okay,” said my cynical brain, “I’m sure they’re cheaping out on some ingredients here.”
 So we ordered our ice creams and took a seat in the impeccably clean, curiously large and actually rather lovely dining area.